5 The First City

 If bacterial mats were the living cities, stromatolites are their ruins.

 You can still visit living stromatolites today.
-In Shark Bay, Western Australia, hypersaline conditions exclude the grazing animals that would otherwise eat microbial mats, and stromatolites grow in shallow pools much as they might have in the Archean.16 They are not relics in the museum sense – they are working communities, still running the same basic metabolic architecture, still layered, still cycling sulfur and carbon internally.
+In Shark Bay, Western Australia, hypersaline conditions exclude the grazing animals that would otherwise eat microbial mats, and stromatolites grow in shallow pools much as they might have in the Archean.19 They are not relics in the museum sense – they are working communities, still layered, still cycling sulfur and carbon internally.
+But they are analogs, not replicas: modern Shark Bay mats are built by cyanobacteria running oxygenic photosynthesis, a metabolism that had not yet evolved in the Archean communities we reconstructed above.
+The architectural principle – layered guilds, closed loops – is what persists; the specific cast of characters has changed.

 The difference is context.
 In the Archean, bacterial mats and their stromatolite constructions were the only game in town.
 They dominated every shallow-water environment on the planet.
 Today they survive only in ecological refuges where competition and predation are reduced.
 The design hasn’t failed; it has been outcompeted in most habitats by the organisms that its own metabolic innovations eventually made possible.